DieterSteinhauser/project_documentation/docs/_sources/engineering/circuit_basics.rst.txt

 .. figure:: reference/thevenin_equivalent.png
   :align: center

-  Figure 4: A Thevenin equivalent circuit for a voltage divider circuit [1]_.
+  A Thevenin equivalent circuit for a voltage divider circuit.

 Norton’s theorem states that any two terminal network of resistors and voltage sources can be represented as an